uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/nuclear/sections/market-conditions/en_US.md

 Government have made a further commitment to invest at least £250 million in nuclear research and development.
 This includes a [competition to find the best value SMR designs.](https://www.gov.uk/government/publications/small-modular-reactors-competition-phase-one)

-According to the National Nuclear Laboratory, the global SMR market iit's estimated that the global SMR market will be approximately 65-85GW by 2035 and valued at 250 to 400 billion GBP.
+According to the National Nuclear Laboratory, the global SMR market it's estimated that the global SMR market will be approximately 65-85 GW by 2035 and valued at 250 to 400 billion GBP.
 If the economics of this approach prove competitive, there could be significant advantages for businesses involved in the UK’s development programme.